Miami-Dade Sheriff's Office

-The MDPD operates out of eight district stations throughout Miami-Dade County and several specialized bureaus.
-The MDPD is internationally accredited by the Commission on Accreditation for Law Enforcement Agencies, as well as at the state level by the Florida Commission for Law Enforcement Accreditation.
-The current director of the department is Alfredo Ramirez III, who succeeded Juan J. Perez.
-The department's headquarters are located in Doral, Florida.
+The MDSO is the largest sheriff’s office in the southeastern United States and operates out of eight district stations throughout Miami-Dade County.
+MDSO has several specialized bureaus and is internationally accredited by the Commission on Accreditation for Law Enforcement Agencies and by the Florida Commission for Law Enforcement Accreditation at the state level.
+MDSO’s headquarters are located in Doral, Florida.

-Miami-Dade Police officers wear taupe/brown uniforms.
+Miami-Dade Sheriff’s deputies wear taupe/brown uniforms.
 Their vehicles are green and white.